hemberg-lab/MicroExonator/README.md

 Then run

     snakemake -s MicroExonator.skm  --cluster-config cluster.json --cluster {cluster system params} --use-conda -k  -j {number of parallel jobs}

+Before running it is recommended to check if SnakeMake can corretly generate all the steps given your input.
+To do this you can carry out a dry-run using the `-np` parameter:

+    snakemake -s MicroExonator.skm  --cluster-config cluster.json --cluster {cluster system params} --use-conda -k  -j {number of parallel jobs} -np

+The dry-run will display all the steps and commands that will be excecuted.
+If the dry-run cannot be initiated, make sure that you are running MicroExonator from inside the folder you cloned from this repository.
+Also make sure you have the right configuration inside `config.yaml`.

 Notice that you should use `--cluster` only if you are working in a computer cluster that uses a queuing systems.
 We provide an example of `cluster.json` to work with lsf and in that case the cluster system params should be `"bsub -n {cluster.nCPUs} -R {cluster.resources} -c {cluster.tCPU} -G {cluster.Group} -q {cluster.queue} -o {cluster.output} -e {cluster.error} -M {cluster.memory}"`.
 The number of parallel jobs can be a positive integer, the appropriate value depends on the capacity of your machine but for most users a value between 5 and 50 is appropriate.